About Kula

 Frequently Asked Questions

-To register to vote in Kula, Hawaii, residents can register online through the Hawaii Office of Elections's website, by mail, or in person at the Maui County elections office.
+To register to vote in Kula, Hawaii, residents can register online through the Hawaii Office of Elections website, by mail, or in person at the Maui County elections office.
 Hawaii requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Hawaii Office of Elections's voter lookup tool.
-For local municipal elections in Kula, contact the Maui County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the Hawaii Office of Elections voter lookup tool.
+For local county and state elections (Kula is an unincorporated community in Maui County and does not hold municipal elections), contact the Maui County Clerk's office for schedules and ballot information.

 Property records for Kula, Hawaii are maintained by the Real Property Assessment Division's Office and the County Hawaii Bureau of Conveyances.
-The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within County, including parcels in Kula.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The County Hawaii Bureau of Conveyances maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Hawaii counties provide online property record searches through their county websites.
-For in-person requests, visit the County offices at the county courthouse.
-The County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Kula, Hawaii residents are available through both county and state offices.
 The Hawaii Department of Health, Office of Health Status Monitoring, located in Honolulu, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Hawaii.
 Orders can be placed online, by mail, or in person.
 Locally, the County Clerk's office issues marriage licenses and maintains marriage records for County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.